 Our prestigious Great Britain tour returns for its 12th edition, packed with great steam highlights and covering the full span of Britain’s culture, history and incredible landscapes.

-Your breath-taking adventure starts at London Paddington Station with a picturesque journey to Kingswear, travelling along the famous sea wall at Dawlish en route.
+Your breath-taking adventure starts at London Paddington Station with a picturesque journey to Plymouth, travelling along the famous sea wall at Dawlish en route.
 You’ll journey from Somerset and Cornwall through Wales and Cumbria to the Scottish Highlands on exclusively chartered trains, steam hauled in relaxed style with overnight stays in comfortable hotels.
 With incredible highlights including Shap Summit en route to Carlisle, crossing the Forth Bridge, time in classy Edinburgh and a trip to remote Stranraer among many others, you’ll see the wonderful panorama of the British Isles unfold as you travel in style on this true holiday adventure of a lifetime.
-And with iconic locomotives such as 46233 Duchess of Sutherland, 60009 Union of South Africa, B1 61264, Jubilees 45690 Leander and 45699 Galatea, 60103 Flying Scotsman and a Black V scheduled to be used on the tour, you’re advised to book early to be certain of your place!
+And with iconic locomotives such as 46233 Duchess of Sutherland, 60009 Union of South Africa, B1 61264, 35018 British India Line, 60103 Flying Scotsman and a Black 5 scheduled to be used on the tour, you’re advised to book early to be certain of your place!

 Saturday 27th April

-Steam-hauled to Exeter via Taunton; the Dawlish Sea Wall
+Steam-hauled to Plymouth via Taunton; the Dawlish Sea Wall

-Your epic nine-day tour of Great Britain starts steam-hauled from London Paddington, along the former Great Western Railway (GWR) main line.
+Your epic nine-day tour of Great Britain starts steam-hauled from London Paddington by 46233 Duchess of Sutherland, along the former Great Western Railway (GWR) main line.
 You leave London and follow Brunel’s route to Bristol, building speed through west London suburbs.
 Crossing the Thames via Brunel’s famous arch at Maidenhead, you approach Reading via the mile-long passage through Sonning Cutting.
 Your route shadows the Thames towards Swindon, passing the former locomotive depot at Didcot, now a working museum.
 Taking the Swindon line, you traverse the Vale of White Horse, where the prehistoric Uffington White Horse overlooks the railway.
 Leaving Oxfordshire, you enter Wiltshire at Swindon, famous for the railway works built there by the Great Western Railway in 1841.
 You continue on to the famous Roman city of Bath, before heading for Bristol.
 Sited on the river Avon, Bristol’s extensive docks are home to Brunel’s restored steamship SS Great Britain.
 From here you head across the Somerset Levels, passing through Highbridge and Bridgwater before reaching Taunton.
 You now steam toward Wellington bank through the Blackdown Hills to face the 1-in-170 gradient.
 Once clear of the summit at Whiteball tunnel, you enter Devon and follow the line through Cullompton to the cathedral city of Exeter.
 The route follows the river Exe past Powderham Castle and through Starcross before reaching the English Channel at Dawlish Warren.
 You then experience the famous sea wall run between Dawlish and Teignmouth, before heading inland along the river Teign towards Newton Abbot.
-You’ll branch off the main line here to reach Plymouth at Aller Junction for the short, former GWR branch line to Paignton, a popular seaside resort on the so-called English Riviera.
-At Paignton, your train moves on to the Paignton & Dartmouth Railway line for the run to Kingswear.
-Spectacular cliff top vistas and wooded valleys lead to this fine naval and fishing port, where you have time to take the ferry over the Dart to Dartmouth.
-You then return from Kingswear to Exeter along the Dawlish sea wall for your first night’s stay in a quality local hotel.
+You’ll continue through Totnes and Ivybridge to reach Plymouth for your first night’s stay in a quality local hotel.

 Sunday 28th April